 Unintentionally in my 50's, soon to be intentionally on the AT.
 I'll be a NOBO flip-flopper, departing from Harper's Ferry in April 2020.
 I'm a lapsed backpacker, having done the Grand Canyon, RMNP, and Saguaro National Desert - a decade ago.
 Looking forward to leaving the flatlands of mid-America behind and rediscovering the trail.
 I have a supportive hubby who has agreed to get by without my wit and charm for several months.
 I'd say get by without my cooking and cleaning as well - but let's be honest, I wasn't doing that anyway.

 Hi, my name is Marijn.
-I am 21 years old and living in Amsterdam.
-I’m an intersectional feminist, vegetarian, climbing-enthusiast, not forget to mention queer, more importantly I am me.
-I just finished my degree and now I’m a certified nurse.
-Instead of doing things “normal” and start working, I am taking some time off to do what I love most: hiking.
-I am going on a 2650-miles adventure along the Pacific Crest Trail.
-It will be my first thru-hike attempt, starting April 2020 going northbound.
+I am 22 years old and living in Amsterdam.
+I’m an intersectional feminist, vegetarian, climbing-enthusiast, queer and a very passionate nurse.
+In January 2020 I finished my degree and became a registered nurse.
+Instead of doing things “normal” and start working, I planned on taking some time off to do what I love most: hiking.
+I was going on a 2650-miles adventure along the Pacific Crest Trail, starting April 2020 going northbound.
 My plans turned out a little different due to the global pandemic and I started early with my career.
 To this day I still dream to hike the PCT.

 I'm a sport and exercise science professor at Benedictine University outside of Chicago.
 My love of nature really began in high school and college as an avid cross-country runner training in Wild Life Refuges or State Parks.
 I fell in love with the Appalachians when I lived in Virginia, and romanticized the idea of Thru-Hiking the AT while running or hiking in SNP.
 I lived in Colorado during my doctoral work, and taught college courses including some on hiking and took students to RMNP for class.
 During grad school, I struggled with staying active and gained a lot of weight.
 I've set the goal of Thru-Hiking the AT in 2020 to motivate myself to take my life back from stress and inactivity.
 This blog shares my journey from training and preparation to my hopeful summitting of Mount Katahdin.